DangerCat69/DangerCat69/README.md

 - 🌱 I’m currently learning how to code in SQL, Blazor and JavaScript
 - 📫 How to reach me: My discord user is Dangercat_.
 - 🌻I have AuDHD (ADHD and autism)
+- To see more check out my school account: https://github.com/DangerCat01

 <!---
 DangerCat69/DangerCat69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.